renuo/i18n-docs/README.md

 ### Configuration

-Add the GEM to your Rails project:
+Add the GEM to your project:

     gem 'i18n-docs'